Loading

 Hillside Incompatibility

 Fayetteville's hillside areas carry documented topographic, drainage, and visual impact constraints.
-The Zoning Reader identifies RSF-4 hillside parcels as high-resistance to large-scale PZD rezoning based on prior Planning Commission decisions and staff report language across comparable applications.
+The Zoning review identifies RSF-4 hillside parcels as high-resistance to large-scale PZD rezoning based on prior Planning Commission decisions and staff report language across comparable applications.

 The Process Failure